MiroslavZB/template/README.md

 1. Create a new flutter app.
 2. Fetch the files from this template.
 3. Search for `// TODO` and make changes where needed.
+4. Change the bundle id for ALL environments (Android, iOS, etc)
+5. Run `flutter create .` in the terminal
-4. Replace all instances of package imports (`package:template`) from the template app with your app name.
+6. Replace all instances of package imports (`package:template`) from the template app with your app name.
-5. Setup a Firebase project.
+7. Setup a Firebase project.
-6. Initialize Firebase.
+8. Initialize Firebase.